hernantz/blog/content/else-considered-harmful.md

 USAR LAZYNESS
+allows you to express pieces of computation, without having to pay the costs until you really need them.
 ```python
 >>> from toolz import map  # toolz' map is lazy by default
 >>> loud_book = map(str.upper, book)